Insurance FAQ (Frequently Asked Questions)

 - Do I need Workers Compensation?

 - If you hire an employee, yes, you need worker’s compensation insurance.
-Sometimes called” worker’s comp,” this type of insurance provides medical benefits and replacement of loss wages to employees who are injured while working on their job.
+Sometimes called” worker’s comp,” this type of insurance provides medical benefits and replacement of lost wages to employees who are injured while working on their job.
 In exchange for worker’s compensation, the employee gives up his or her right to sue the employer for negligence.

 Miscellaneous Insurance Terms